Academic Probation And Dismissal For Master's And Specialist Degree Students

 Academic Warning: When the student began the term in academic good standing but did not maintain the minimum 3.0 cumulative GPA required.

-Academic Probation: When the student began the term in academic warning but did not achieve the minimum 3.0 term GPA required.
+Academic Probation: When the student began the term in academic warning but did not achieve the minimum 3.0 term GPA or a minimum 2.0 cumulative required.

 Academic dismissals may be appealed for educationally sound reasons in writing and as instructed in the dismissal letter.
 Appellants must present relevant information.
 The academic unit head writes a recommendation to reinstate or deny reinstatement and forwards the appeal and recommendation to the dean of the appellant's college for a decision.
 Appellants will not be permitted to register for or attend classes until after a favorable decision about the appeal has been made.